 The changes in 2013 further limited the coverage available to the additional insured, to coverage and limits required by contract, and to the extent permissible under state anti-indemnification laws.
-This means if the coverage and limits are not required in your Contracts, there is no coverage even if the insurance would have otherwise provided it!
-It is imperative that you review your contracts with your legal and risk management teams to identify and assess the impact of these changes to your entity.
+This means if the coverage and limits are not required in your contracts, there is no coverage even if the insurance would have otherwise provided it!
+It is imperative that you review your contracts with your legal and risk management teams to ensure they include appropriate insurance requirements.